petrichor1998/nesyfold_codebase/README.md

 # NeSyFOLD code-base
 All the files necessary to run the experiments shown in the [paper](https://ojs.aaai.org/index.php/AAAI/article/view/28235) are present in the repo.
+Need to obtain a username and password for using the foldsem api from the [FOLD-SE website](http://ec2-52-0-60-249.compute-1.amazonaws.com/foldse-api/):

 # Instructions
 clone the repository and download the GTSRB, MNIST and PLACES dataset in the root dir.